-Boredom is unpleasant and physically painful.
+Boredom is unpleasant.
 It can make you angry and frustrated.
-Boredom can also influence your actions in negative ways.
+It can also influence your behavior in negative ways.
 Bored people are prone to overeat, for example.

 So how does boredom work?

-An interesting paper by John Eastwood, Alexandra Frischen, Mark Fenske, and Daniel Smilek in the September, 2012 issue of Perspectives on Psychological Science.
+An interesting paper by John Eastwood, Alexandra Frischen, Mark Fenske, and Daniel Smilek appears in the September 2012 issue of Perspectives on Psychological Science.